Alex Jones’ Twitter Account Protected By Twitter CEO Jack Dorsey

 — Donald J. Trump (@realDonaldTrump) August 18, 2018

-Dorsey has already prepared a written testimony, reports CNBC and will no doubt take a similar message to Congress that Twitter does not ban based on political ideology.
+Dorsey has already prepared a written testimony, reports CNBC, and will no doubt take a similar message to Congress that Twitter does not ban based on political ideology.

 “We believe strongly in being impartial, and we strive to enforce our rules impartially,” said Dorsey in that testimony.
 “In fact, from a simple business perspective and to serve the public conversation, Twitter is incentivized to keep all voices on the platform.”

 Twitter has done plenty of work ahead of the hearing, ready for an attack from Republicans about censorship of conservative voices.
-Fox News reports that Twitter’s research found there were 59.5 million Make America Great Again tweets, showing that there were conservative voices on the platform, but acknowledging why there is an appearance of bias in the testimony.
+Fox News reports that Twitter’s research found there were 59.5 million Make America Great Again tweets, showing that there were conservative voices on the platform, but acknowledged why there is an appearance of bias in the testimony.

 “Democrats on average have more followers per account and have more active followers.
 As a result, Democratic members in the aggregate receive more impressions or views than Republicans,” said Dorsey’s testimony.